bkavlak/layperson-into-geospatial/README.md

 ## Where to start?

 If you are like I used to be, quite blank around here, and acknowledging that, it may be good to check some fundamentals from courses.
-Combining them with some practices, like solving a problem or a case, helped me.
-However, this is pretty generic advice that you can get everywhere.
-You also need to build motivation to learn, which can be hard.
+Combining them with some practices, such as solving a problem or a case, or working on a project, helped me.
+Whenever I do something, I try to make it a little bit better than what I did before, and if I'm motivated, I even iterate over what I did and redo it.
+However, this is pretty generic advice, and you simply need a motivation to do it.
+You need to build and keep the motivation to learn, which is really hard in this mad world.
 What motivated me at that time is a mystery to me.
 I believe it is more than just working on something; it's about internalizing and becoming what you do.
 It is a different kind of living experience.

 I'm still searching for answers to understand why I do certain things.
 I'm not sure if these questions can be answered by the same person who is asking.
-Consciously, I kept pushing the idea of building a character for my low-budget acting self-learning, and it was the "geospatial guy" at that point in my life.
+Mentioned in the talk, I wanted to be an actor, but I couldn't make it a professional life.
+Consciously, I kept pushing the idea of building a character for my low-budget acting self-learning process while I worked in different jobs, and the "geospatial persona" was the role at that point in my life.
 I mostly searched to become one of the mellow people out there, sharing stuff for free and freely.
 So, I started just by imitating and acting.
 I don't think I did a lot compared to these real mellow people, and I'm just being honest here, not in an imposter syndrome.
 Even doing some helped me progress quite a lot here and kept me in the [flow](https://en.wikipedia.org/wiki/Flow_(psychology)).

 When we talk about learning, we are primarily referring to reaching a point where we have acquired the knowledge we were trying to learn.
-If we wanna solve the learning puzzle with questions: "How to learn?", "Where to start learning?", "What to learn?" pondering on the question of "What is knowledge?" is interestingly useful.
+If we wanna solve the learning puzzle with questions: "How to learn?", "Where to start learning?", "What to learn?".
+Pondering on the question of "What is knowledge?" is interestingly useful.
 Addressing questions like "What type of knowledge am I trying to get here?" was helpful to me.
 I found that the cognitive science community has nice answers, such as [Four Kinds of Knowing](https://www.youtube.com/watch?v=TrW3DOIkP78&ab_channel=JohnVervaeke).
-[Awakening from the Meaning Crisis](https://www.youtube.com/watch?v=ncd6q9uIEdw&list=PLND1JCRq8Vuh3f0P5qjrSdb5eC1ZfZwWJ&index=1&ab_channel=JohnVervaeke) is a nice resource that helped me during those times.
-Not sure how much it would relate to you at this time.
+[Awakening from the Meaning Crisis](https://www.youtube.com/watch?v=ncd6q9uIEdw&list=PLND1JCRq8Vuh3f0P5qjrSdb5eC1ZfZwWJ&index=1&ab_channel=JohnVervaeke) is a nice resource that helped me during those times to realize certain things about myself and my motivation.
+I don't know how much it would relate to you at this time, as it doesn't have the same effect on everybody.
+You need to be in a specific type of mentality to absorb the information thoroughly.

 I have always followed the general advice from thousands of years: never assume that you have finished something in life.

 ## You Probably Don't Know

-If you are not familiar with computer science basics, you may get many concepts wrong.
+If you are not familiar with computer science basics, you may misunderstand many concepts.
 For about 6 months, I thought production code was something related to the factory as I studied business and some operational domains.
-You probably don't know many concepts and words, or at worst, that you even misinterpret them.
-It is really wise to check a word, providing the context you are using, such as GIS, to make your research or learning process easier.
+You probably don't know many concepts and words, or at worst, you even misinterpret them.
+It is really wise to check a word, providing the context you are using, such as GIS or geospatial, to make your research or learning process easier.
 Knowing that you don't know is the cure, as Socrates taught, as Plato reported.
 Materials with fundamentals helped me to understand what these people are referring to, both for computer science and geospatial topics.

 You probably don't know what a coordinate really means in this context.
 I assume you are familiar with Descartes' innovation of Cartesian coordinates and some geometric stuff.
 It is not very different here, but a bit different.
 You need to become familiar with concepts such as *Coordinate Reference Systems*, *Map Projections*, *Vector Data*, *Raster Data*, *Affine Transformation*, and the basics of *what GPS is*.
-It is not rocket science; just prioritize learning these fundamental concepts, which can be found in courses and many YouTube videos, such as [here](https://www.youtube.com/watch?v=D3tdW9l1690&t=652s&ab_channel=Numberphile).
+It is not rocket science; just prioritize learning these fundamental concepts, which can be found in courses and many fun YouTube videos, such as [here](https://www.youtube.com/watch?v=D3tdW9l1690&t=652s&ab_channel=Numberphile).

 I probably don't know what you probably don't know.
-Jump into the sea and figure it out.
+Please tell if you know what you don't know in [discussions](https://github.com/bkavlak/layperson-into-geospatial/discussions) so that we can add up here.

+## How and where to ask a question?
+...

 ## Material Dump